cryobry/installjrmc/README.md

 ## README

 1. This script will not point major upgrades (i.e. from v25 to v26) to your old library.
 You should **first perform a library backup**, install the new major version, and then restore the library backup in the new version.
-2. In *most* cases `installJRMC` should be **executed as your normal user** (i.e. don't run it with `sudo`).
+2. Typically `installJRMC` should be **executed as your normal user** (i.e. don't run it with `sudo`).
 Services are installed for the user that executes the script so do not execute as root unless you want to install system-wide services.
 Doing so may lead to permissions issues. `installJRMC` will prompt you for your `sudo` password as necessary to install dependencies and services.

 ## Executing